-Yaoundé, May 4, 2026 — Djondji Kamga Fleuriane Metissa successfully earned her PhD in Microbiology from the Faculty of Science at the University of Yaoundé I (UYI), marking a significant achievement in her academic and scientific career.
+Yaoundé, May 4, 2026 — Djondji Kamga Fleuriane Metissa successfully earned her PhD in Microbiology from the Faculty of Science at the University of Yaoundé I (UYI), marking a significant achievement in her academic and reaffirming her commitment to advancing research on infectious diseases in Africa.

 Fleuriane Djondji